TheEnbyWitch/AMB-Docs/src/pages/en/general/known-issues.md

 LogStats:             FDebug::EnsureFailed -  0.000 s
 ```

-## Engine freezes for a moment when the effect shows up
+## Engine freezes for a moment when the effect shows up for the first time in the session

 Same reason as above, except the user isn't running the engine with a debugger.
 This does not affect Shipping and Test builds of the game.